Guidelines and Procedures

 - Photographers and film crews will be monitored by a staff member from the Lee Chapel Museum, Reeves Center, and/or the University's Communications Office at all times.

 - Objects can be touched or moved only by the Lee Chapel Museum staff member designated by the University curator.
-Objects must never be used for sitting or holding equipment.
+Objects must never be used for sitting or holding equipment, this includes the antique podium.
 Requests to rearrange or move furnishings and other objects must be made in advance, and evaluations will be made on a case-by-case basis.

 - All equipment, such a tripods or tacks, must use rubber tips or pads to prevent damage to floors.
+Tripod legs must be closed when moving from one location to another.
 Equipment must be set up a reasonable distance from objects, walls, doors and other interior architectural elements.
-The museum manager reserves the right to relocate or remove any objects which he or she deems to be in too close proximity to lights and other equipment.
+The Site Manager will relocate or remove any objects which he or she deems to be in too close proximity to lights and other equipment.

 - Because strong lights emit heat that can be damaging to objects, those required for photography should be turned off when not in use.
 Ultraviolet light generated by some lighting devices can cause fading or darkening of textiles, works of art on paper, and other organic materials, and therefore, must not be aimed directly at these types of objects.

-- Objects on loan to Washington and Lee University from other institutions or from private lenders may not be available for filming or photography.
+- Objects on loan to Washington and Lee University from other institutions or from private lenders may not be available for videograhpy or photography.

-- Objects on display in the Museum must be filmed as installed inside their exhibition cases.
+- Objects on display in the Museum must be photographed as installed inside their exhibition cases.
 Due to environmental considerations, cases cannot be opened.
-Filming of artifacts on exhibition must be done by University photographers and associated fees will apply.
+Filming of artifacts on exhibition must be done by the University videographers and associated fees will apply.

 - Locations for filming objects in storage will be determined by the University curator, depending on the availability of appropriate space.
 Due to access restrictions on storage areas, requests of this nature must be made in advance.